Cockroach Species Identification Chart for Texas Homeowners

 Habitat and Behavior

-Primarily outdoor pests living in storm drains, sewer systems, mulch beds, and tree holes.
-Enter homes through gaps around pipes, under doors, and via sewer connections.
-Often found in basements, garages, and around water heaters.
-Commonly called "water bugs" or "palmetto bugs" in Texas.
+Primarily outdoor pests, American cockroaches live in storm drains, sewer systems, mulch beds, and tree holes.
+They enter homes through gaps around pipes, under doors, and via sewer connections.
+They are often found in basements, garages, and around water heaters.
+In Texas, they are commonly referred to as "water bugs" or "palmetto bugs."

 Droppings

 Cylindrical pellets with ridged sides and blunt ends, resembling mouse droppings.
-Much larger than German cockroach droppings.
+These are much larger than German cockroach droppings.

 Threat Level: MODERATE